hello world!

 Conclusion

 Plagiocephaly is a common condition among infants and young children, and it is important to be aware of the potential consequences of leaving it untreated.
 In many cases, plagiocephaly can be treated without the use of a helmet, such as through physical therapy and repositioning.
-It is also important to note that the condition can lead to vision problems, and treatment may be needed to alleviate these issues.
 If you suspect that your child has plagiocephaly, it is important to seek medical attention as soon as possible, as early intervention is key in addressing the condition.
 At NJ Craniofacial Center, we understand the importance of early intervention for plagiocephaly.
 Our experienced team of specialists is here to ensure that your child receives the best care possible.
 We will provide specialized physical therapy and repositioning techniques to address the condition.
-Additionally, we can provide specialized vision care to address any complications that may arise.
 Our goal is to ensure that your child has the best outcome possible.
 Contact us today to learn more about how we can help.

 Schedule Your Child’s Appointment Today!